lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Zander** _(15-Sep-18 06:21 PM)_

-> t!8ball Does Emmett aim his crossbow at the monster?
+t!8ball Does Emmett aim his crossbow at the monster?

 **Tatsumaki** _(15-Sep-18 06:21 PM)_

-> 🎱 | Better not tell you now,
+> 🎱 | Better not tell you now, Zander.
-> Zander
-> .

 **Brakia** _(15-Sep-18 06:21 PM)_